Dyrcona/gitdemo/Concepts/Help.md

    protocol-http           Git HTTP-based protocols protocol-pack           How packs are transferred over-the-wire protocol-v2             Git Wire Protocol, Version 2

-External commands
-   cwcommit
 </pre>

-Notice the external command `cwcommit` listed at the bottom.
-This is a local command that the author added to use certain options when committing files.
-It has no help available.

 If you want help with particular Git concepts, then run `git help -g`.